Tuesday, December 31, 2019

 Another month has passed us by and for those of us in the Midwest, arctic temperatures, massive snowfalls, and dangerous driving conditions are just around the corner.

-On that poignant note, we'll be examining a much more upbeat and exciting topic - which is of course, my dividend stock purchase activity for the month of October.
+On that note, we'll be examining a much more upbeat and exciting topic - which is of course, my dividend stock purchase activity for the month of October.
 Let's delve into it, shall we?

 As illustrated above, I started October by adding to my position in Energy Transfer (ET) by purchasing a unit at $13.00.
 I added to my a unit to my position in ET two more times in my Robinhood portfolio, and opened a position in ET in my Webull account, purchasing a couple more units, bringing my total unit count to 29 to end the month.